dgroomes/grpc-playground/java/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Extend the example to something more complex than an echo server.
+* [ ] Extend the example to something more complex than an echo server.
 Have a complex type.
-* Why do we need the 'org.apache.tomcat:annotations-api' dependency?
+* [ ] Why do we need the 'org.apache.tomcat:annotations-api' dependency?
 Having to specify this dependency and a version for this dependency makes gRPC a leakier abstraction (bad).
-* Clean up and flesh out the individual subproject READMEs?
+* [ ] Use a Gradle version catalog with TOML